 To obtain more information about farmland preservation credit or help in preparing Schedule FC-A, or for a copy of Wisconsin Publication 503, Wisconsin Farmland Preservation Credit, you may contact any Department of Revenue office.
-The location and telephone number of the office nearest you may be listed in your telephone book.
-You may also email a question to DORFarmlandPreservationCredit@wisconsin.gov, phone (608) 266-2442 (Madison).
+The location and telephone number of the office nearest you is listed on the department's website at DOR Office Locations.
+You may also email a question to DORFarmlandPreservationCredit@wisconsin.gov, or phone (608) 266-2442 (Madison).